ElectricMist/Swirls/README.md

 The front panel is double Side
   - One side for Swirls (running the Tides firmware)
   - One side for Lamb (running the Sheep firmware)

+Please if you are planning to sell some pcbs and panels, contact me first.